Scratch-Cloud-Services/scratch-cloud-services/s2ssh/README.md

 The first time you run it you will be prompted for Scratch username and password.
 Note that these will be saved in a file called `.scratchSession`.
 You may prefer to use an alternative account if you want to look at the project.
 To look at the project you will need a *Scratcher* account.
-It does not matter whether the account on the server is Scratcher or New Scratcher.
+It does not matter whether the account on the server is *Scratcher* or *New Scratcher*.
 You may then be prompted for remote host password or your key's password.
 Enter them.
 If you get an error, most likely the same account is looking at the project.